XolioCore/LearningCSharp.App/NET.CSharp.Learning/Exam.md

 b) To handle the exception, log it, or ignore it.

-To clean up any resources that are allocated in a try block.
+c) **```To clean up any resources that are allocated in a try block.```** _Correct.
-Correct.
 The finally block is often used to clean up any resources that are allocated in a try block.
-The finally code block contains code that executes whether an exception occurs or not.
+The finally code block contains code that executes whether an exception occurs or not._

 #### 130. When is an ArrayTypeMismatchException exception thrown?